What we know about the shooting death of conservative activist Charlie Kirk

 "This is a dark day for our state," Gov. Cox said.
 "It's a tragic day for our nation.
 I want to be clear.
 This is a political assassination."

-President Trump has ordered flags at the White House and federal buildings to be flown at half-staff through Sunday to honor Kirk.
+Trump ordered flags at the White House and federal buildings to be flown at half-staff through Sunday.

 "The Great, and even Legendary, Charlie Kirk, is dead," he said on Truth Social.
 "No one understood or had the Heart of the Youth in the United States of America better than Charlie."